Phone number structure

 Phone numbers are eleven digits.

 There is no geographic placement of +888 numbers.
-They can be located anywhere.
+They intended for any part of the world.

 A UN OCHA Disaster number may be ‘attached’ to a regular land-line (fixed line) phone, a mobile, VoIP, or a satellite phone system.

 The system is used to help coordinate between agencies and humanitarian organizations during large disasters.

 - ITU (International Telecommunications Union) – United Nations specialized agency for information and communications technologies